abhisheknair10/IDD-Final-Project/README.md

 The parts needed would be:

-1. Raspberry Pi
+1. 1 x Raspberry Pi
-2. GPS Module
+2. 1 x GPS Module
-3. Accelerometer
+3. 1 x Accelerometer
-4. Phone only for cellular connectivity
+4. 1 x Phone only for cellular connectivity

 ## Risks/Contingencies